alexispreel/Self_Driving_Cars__Behavioral_Cloning/README.md

 3.6	Generator
-Using a generator was a necessity to feed such a large volume of data into this model.
+Using a generator (fit_generator syntax) was a necessity to feed such a large volume of data into this model (see lines 455-457 in model.py).
 The ideal number of epochs was 50.
 This can be visualized by plotting the training loss vs. the validation loss by epochs (see lines 470-477 in model.py).